locha-usd/locha-usd.github.io/custom-asset/LUSD.md

 # LUSD an asset pegged to USD [_index price_](https://en.wikipedia.org/wiki/Price_index)

+### Why pegged to USD _index price_ and not USD as collateral?

 ***
-* Why pegged to USD _index price_ and not USD as collateral?

-A collateralized digital asset could be desined with the following types ;
+A collateralized digital asset could be designed using the following types of collateral;

 |Type       |Collateral|
 |--------|--------|